sailfishos-applications/daily-comics/info/comic_addition.md

 ### Design
 - The cover image must be square (i.e. 1:1 aspect ratio).
-- The background must be a plain color (i.e. no gradient etc.) and should be aforementioned comic's own color.
+- The background must be a plain colour (i.e. no gradient etc.) and should be aforementioned comic's own colour.
 - The comic's name or its logo should be displayed on the center top of the cover image.
 - The foreground should contain the main character(s).